Alejogb1/job-board/blog-data/why-are-deep-neural-networks-making-incorrect-predictions-on-real-time-video.md

 id: "why-are-deep-neural-networks-making-incorrect-predictions-on-real-time-video"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 I’ve seen this particular issue rear its head more times than I’d like to remember, especially when deploying models trained on static datasets into live video streams.
 It’s a frustrating but ultimately understandable challenge.
 The core issue, put simply, is a mismatch between the training environment and the real-world operational environment when we’re talking about real-time video analysis with deep neural networks.
 We build models under carefully controlled conditions, and reality rarely mirrors those perfectly controlled conditions.

 The incorrect predictions are not typically a sign of a fundamentally flawed model architecture, but rather the manifestation of several factors related to this mismatch.
 Let’s break down the key contributors.